DesiQuintans/novelqualcodes/README.md

 4. Click **Run Query**.
 The coding matrix will be generated.
-    - You *do not* need to remove rows with a count of 0 (a code that was not mentioned by the interviewee).
+    - You *do not* need to remove rows with a count of 0 (a code that was not mentioned in the interview).
 They will be ignored by *novelqualcodes*.

 ![](vignettes/nvivo04.jpg)